From My Own Personal Garden

 - In Halo: First Strike, while negotiating with an insurrectionist community for repairs for their ship the bridge crew of the Gettysburg-Ascendant Justice are treated to refreshments that Governor Jiles brags are grown from the hydroponics gardens in the asteroid.

-- In Street Magic, when Briar is entering the stronghold of the Big Bad, he notices at once the luxuriant and flourishing gardens of the rich widow — very strange in a landscape that has been suffering from a long drought.
+- In Street Magic, when Briar is entering the stronghold of the Big Bad, he notices at once the luxuriant and flourishing gardens of the rich widow — very strange in a landscape that is in the middle of a desert (the city is a Fantasy Counterpart Culture to a Middle Eastern one).
 When he asks the plants how they're so strong, they answer "Rich food!"
 This is before Briar learns what the widow is using as fertilizer...

 - Hammond, who is much less sympathetic in the book than the film of Jurassic Park, mentions that the ginger in the ice cream he shares with Henry Wu was grown on the island.